elian-cheng/rsschool-devops-course-tasks/README.md

 ## Overview

-This repository contains Terraform configuration files to set up AWS infrastructure, including an S3 bucket for storing Terraform state and an IAM role for GitHub Actions.
+This repository contains Terraform configuration files to set up basic networking infrastructure for a Kubernetes cluster in AWS.
+The setup includes a VPC, public and private subnets, routing configurations, a NAT Gateway, and optional resources like a bastion host.
+An S3 bucket is used to store the Terraform state, and an IAM role is configured to allow GitHub Actions to interact with AWS.

 ## Prerequisites